 Socks pose a unique challenge when organizing your home.
 Their size, weight, and shape make it easy for them to get jumbled up with underwear, scarves, and other smaller types of clothing.
 There’s nothing worse than not being able to find the santa socks that you got for Christmas, mortified in the knowledge that they are almost certainly gone forever.
 Yet, the easiest thing to do in the world is to lose a sock, and to this day, the location of all the world’s lost single socks remain a mystery.
 But don’t worry – in this post, we’ll teach you the easiest, cheapest, and most practical ways to keep your socks organized and safe from the Bermuda Triangle that is your home closet.

 Out With the Old

 The less things you have, the easier they are to organize.
 From Overwhelmed to Organized reminds us that it’s best to let go of things that you no longer have any use for, particularly if you have a tendency to hoard clothes and accessories.
 So throw out those old socks and donate the intact ones to charity.
 When I was trying to organise my socks, I came across an old pair of face socks that I was once gifted.
 I thought about getting rid of them but they actually hold a lot of memories, so I decided to keep them.
-With all your socks, it’ll be much easier to keep everything organized.
+With all your socks, it’ll be much easier to keep everything organised.

 Fold Your Socks Like an Army Ranger

 It turns out surviving in horrible conditions isn’t the only thing that US Army Rangers excel at.
 Lifehacker claims that the Rangers employ a space-saving packing style that uses the socks’ own elastic to keep pairs intact.

 This is how to Ranger Roll your socks in pairs: Lay them flat on top of one another facing the same direction.
 Starting from the bottom of the socks, roll them up all the way to the middle where the foot section ends.
 As you’re rolling, make sure to maintain a uniform width.